Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - KION546

 So far, at least 997 cases of more-transmissible Covid-19 variants, first detected in the UK, South Africa and Brazil, have been reported in the US, according to CDC data.

-Dr. Barney Graham, Deputy Director of the Vaccine Research Center at National Institutes of Health, told President Joe Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.
+Dr. Barney Graham, deputy director of the Vaccine Research Center at National Institutes of Health, told Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.

 “Antibodies have a lot of places to bind.
 It may eventually lose efficacy, but I think we are OK for now until additional mutations are accumulated,” Graham said.

+The CDC’s newly released guidelines for reopening schools includes “five key mitigation strategies” for returning to in-person school safely.

+Those five key strategies are: the universal and correct wearing of masks; physical distancing; washing hands; cleaning facilities and improving ventilation; and conducting contact tracing, isolation, and quarantining.

-The CDC is expected to issue guidance Friday afternoon on how schools can reopen.
-Biden has pledged to reopen most US schools within his first 100 days in office, though some teachers' unions have expressed concerns about reopening while many educators have yet to be vaccinated.
+Biden has pledged to reopen most US K-12 schools within his first 100 days in office, though some teachers’ unions have expressed concerns about reopening while many educators have yet to be vaccinated.

-On Friday, Fauci said reopening essentially all K-8 schools in the Biden administration's first 100 days is "doable."

-When asked what parents should know about whether it's safe to open schools, Fauci told ABC's George Stephanopoulos that he didn't want to get ahead of the guidelines coming from the CDC.
+The CDC’s guidance Friday says vaccination and testing “provide additional layers of Covid-19 prevention in schools,” but it doesn’t describe them as key strategies.

+“Our operational strategy specifically includes a component on vaccinations for teachers and school staff as an additional layer of protection,” said CDC Director Dr. Rochelle Walensky at a news briefing on Friday.

 States loosen their coronavirus restrictions